Hepatitis

 Hepatitis is inflammation of the liver tissue.
 Some people or animals with hepatitis have no symptoms, whereas others develop yellow discoloration of the skin and whites of the eyes (jaundice), poor appetite, vomiting, tiredness, abdominal pain, and diarrhea.
 Hepatitis is acute if it resolves within six months, and chronic if it lasts longer than six months.
 Acute hepatitis can resolve on its own, progress to chronic hepatitis, or (rarely) result in acute liver failure.
 Chronic hepatitis may progress to scarring of the liver (cirrhosis), liver failure, and liver cancer.

 Hepatitis is most commonly caused by the virus hepatovirus A, B, C, D, and E. Other viruses can also cause liver inflammation, including cytomegalovirus, Epstein–Barr virus, and yellow fever virus.
 Other common causes of hepatitis include heavy alcohol use, certain medications, toxins, other infections, autoimmune diseases, and non-alcoholic steatohepatitis (NASH).
 Hepatitis A and E are mainly spread by contaminated food and water.
 Hepatitis B is mainly sexually transmitted, but may also be passed from mother to baby during pregnancy or childbirth and spread through infected blood.
-Hepatitis C is commonly spread through infected blood such as may occur during needle sharing by intravenous drug users.
+Hepatitis C is commonly spread through infected blood; for example, during needle sharing by intravenous drug users.
 Hepatitis D can only infect people already infected with hepatitis B.

 Hepatitis A, B, and D are preventable with immunization.
 Medications may be used to treat chronic viral hepatitis.
 Antiviral medications are recommended in all with chronic hepatitis C, except those with conditions that limit their life expectancy.
 There is no specific treatment for NASH; physical activity, a healthy diet, and weight loss are recommended.
 Autoimmune hepatitis may be treated with medications to suppress the immune system.
 A liver transplant may be an option in both acute and chronic liver failure.